techlore/plexus/README.md

 I will then update the spreadsheet myself.

 ## Future Plans & Goals
+- An ability for users to request an app to be reviewed

-- Support for application version numbers.
+- Support for application package names & version numbers
-- A website to allow better formatting of application data.
 - Support for "recommended alternatives" similar to alternativeto.net
+- More thorough data showing what OS & ROM was used for testing
 - An app you can download from F-Droid that conveniently scans app on your phone allowing you to submit scores within a centralized location.

 ![](https://i.creativecommons.org/p/zero/1.0/88x31.png) This project is licensed under the terms of the CC0 V1 License.